alpenlabs/Technical-Whitepaper/README.md

 _Figure 16: Rollup Coordinator includes the Rollup Service, L1 Watcher, L2 Mempool, and the Block Producer.
 The L2 Mempool holds queues that store incoming transactions in the Rollup layer.
 The Rollup Service is an RPC interface that allows L2 users to submit transactions.
 The L1 Watcher facilitates communication between the Bitcoin Layer and the Rollup layer.
 Block Producer validates L2 blocks and initiates L2 State Update transactions._

-### **4.3.2.2** Rollup Service and L1 Watcher
+### **4.3.2.1 Rollup Service and L1 Watcher**

 Rollup Service and L1 Watcher are components responsible for populating the L2 Mempool with transactions.

 Rollup Service is a user-facing component that accepts L2 transactions created by users through a Remote Procedure Call (RPC) or a REST API.
 It validates these transactions against basic validation rules such as checking syntax, transaction structure, and the signatures.
 It also runs the `validate()` function in sender’s account for each transaction.
 Once the basic validation is complete, the Rollup Service adds the transactions to the L2 Mempool in a L2 Transaction Queue, in the order that they were received.

-The L1 Watcher monitors the Bitcoin mempool for L1 Rollup Transactions using bitcoin’s RPC interface.
+The L1 Watcher monitors the L1 Mempool for L1 Rollup Transactions using bitcoin’s RPC interface.
 It stores these L1 transactions (deposit and unilateral_withdrawal) in the L1 Transaction Queue in L2 Mempool and constantly updates this queue with the latest rollup transactions in the L1 Mempool.
 Since these transactions are validated in L1, they do not require additional validation.

-### **4.3.2.3** Block Producer
+### **4.3.2.2 Block Producer**

 The Block Producer is responsible for constructing a block of transactions, broadcasting L2 State Update transaction, and maintaining the internal L2 state.
 The internal state always maintains the last confirmed L2 State Tree, in case the L2 state needs to revert to the previous state if L1 confirmation of the constructed block is not successful.

-Before constructing a block, the block producer waits until the number of transactions in the mempool reaches a certain threshold, or until a certain predefined time.
-Then, it collects all the L1 transactions and L2 transactions, in that order, from the mempool.
+Before constructing a block, the block producer waits until the number of transactions in the L2 Mempool reaches a certain threshold, or until a certain predefined time.
+Then, it collects all the L1 transactions and L2 transactions, in that order, from the L1 Mempool.
 This is to ensure that the transaction executor executes the L1 transactions, especially the unilateral transactions, before L2 transactions.
 As a result, a unilateral withdrawal requested by a certain user updates the L2 account state before any L2 transfer transactions originating from the same user are executed.
 This makes sure that the account has enough balance for the transfer transactions.

 This collection of transactions is the pending block, which is passed to the transaction executor.
 The transaction executor can remove any invalid transactions from this block if it encounters an error during execution.
 Once the proof is generated for the correct execution of a block of transactions, the block producer uses that proof in the state update transaction that it broadcasts to L1.